.

 Leeds Beckett University

 The Beatles’ lives and work continue to delight fans and influence musicians half a century since their heyday.
 Yet their contribution to contemporary culture and their relationship to social change remain controversial topics in need of reappraisal.
-This two volume collection brings together two dozen leading scholars of the Beatles to examine their origins, output and legacy.
-Interdisciplinary in its approach and international is its outlook, Understanding The Beatles showcases the latest research by historians, art historians, musicologists, geographers, sociologists and cultural critics bringing new perspectives on The Beatles and their milieu which will interest academic and fans alike.
+This collection brings together fourteen leading scholars of The Beatles to examine their origins, output and legacy.

 Series: Studies in Popular Music